 According to Technics fans on the internet, the following vintage models are most popular:

-What's your Technics Turntables worth in 2021?
-Here are some recently sold items.
+What's your Technics turntables worth in 2021?
+Here are some recently sold items with prices.